-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 5.
-Beijing Didi Infinity Technology and Development Co.,Ltd. Daniel Cooney, Communication Division (27.08.2018 - 27.08.2020) Air Pollution and Breathe Life Agreement Sub-programme 5 - Chemicals, Waste and Air Quality Not yet started.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 5.
+Beijing Didi Infinity Technology and Development Co.,Ltd Daniel Cooney, Communication Division (27.08.2018 - 27.08.2020) Large Enterprise - Corporation Air Pollution and Breathe Life Sub-programme 5 - Chemicals, Waste and Air Quality Not yet started.
 Not yet started.
-None
+None 6.

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 6.
 Beijing Mobike Technology Co.
-Ltd Rob de Jong, Economy Division (11.09.2017 - 11.09.2019) Non-Motorized Transport / Shared Mobility The bike sharing in the UN Compound is extremely successful and popular with staff and visitors.
+Ltd Rob de Jong, Economy Division (11.09.2017 - 11.09.2019) Expired Large Enterprise - Corporation Non-Motorized Transport / Shared Mobility Sub-programme 5 - Chemicals, Waste and Air Quality The bike sharing in the UN Compound is extremely successful and popular with staff and visitors.
 Mobike representatives come for maintenance purposes.
 Since 2018 to present, especially during UNEA-4, there are a number of government representatives, students and public visitors visiting the UN compound and have been briefed on the bikesharing system.
-None None

-Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 7.
-Beijing Weimeng Technology Co., Ltd. Communication Division (16.05.2017 - 16.05.2019) Plastic pollution, support across subprogrammes This partner has provided support for our Beat Plastic Pollution campaign during World Environment Day and Young Champions of the Earth.
+None 7.
+Beijing Weimeng Technology Co., Ltd. Communication Division (16.05.2017 - 16.05.2019) Expired Large Enterprise - Corporation Plastic pollution, support across sub- programmes Communication efforts relate to all Sub-programmes This partner has provided support for our Beat Plastic Pollution campaign during World Environment Day and Young Champions of the Earth.
 The partner also created a China chapter for the Young Champions of the Earth.
 The partner's platform also awarded our Wild For Life campaign as one of the top 10 most influential advocacy campaigns in China for 2016.
 Positive contribution to the UN Environment Programme available in donor agreement.

-8. BMW De Mexico, S.A.
+Partner(s) UN Environment Lead & Division Duration of Agreement(s) Operational Status of Partner Themes and Areas of Cooperation Sub-Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 8.
+BMW De Mexico, S.A.
 DE C.V.
-In the Caribbean Office Respective charging unit.
+Gustavo Mañez, Latin America and the Caribbean Office (7.08.2018 - 7.08.2020) Large Enterprise - Corporation Electric mobility and climate change.
+Sub-programme 1 - Climate Change Agreement was recently signed.
+Since late 2018, BMW provided a zero-cost leasing for six months to the UN Environment Programme of an electric vehicle (BMW i3s) with its respective charging unit.
 There is a possibility to extend the leasing.
-In addition, BMW and the Unit Programme have in a particular distribution of the particu Partner(s) UN Environment Lead & Division Duration of Agreement(s) Themes and Areas of Cooperation Sub- Programme of Work related to Agreement Progress on Implementation of Agreement(s) Achievements, Including Success Stories Financial Implications /Transfer of Funds 8.
-Latin America and the (7.08.2018 - 7.08.2020) Sub-programme 1 - Climate a zero-cost leasing for six months to the UN Environment Programme of an electric vehicle (BMW i3s) with its respective charging unit.
-There is a possibility to extend the leasing.
 In addition, BMW and the UN Environment Programme have jointly participated in international events related to electric mobility, such as the Latam Mobility Summit in Mexico.
-BMW has also contributed with international experts in events organized by the UN Environment Programme, such as the Latin American Legislation Workshop on Electric Mobility, which took place in Buenos Aires, None
+BMW has also contributed with international experts in events organized by the UN Environment Programme, such as the Latin American Legislation Workshop on Electric Mobility, which took place in Buenos Aires, Argentina on 23 May 2019.
+None